PUNCH-Cyber/stoq/docs/gettingstarted.rst

 ---------

 `Scan mode` is designed for scanning an individual payload from the command line.
-This is especially useful for lightweight tasks or one off scans.
+This is especially useful for lightweight tasks or one-off scans.

 Let's get started.
 In this example, let's simply generate the MD5, SHA1, and SHA256 hashes of a file.